TiddoLangerak/tomato/README.md

 # How to run
 ## Option 1: run any test file individually

 The tests can be executed directly.
-E.g. `node my-test.test.ts`
+E.g. `node my-test.test.js`

 ## Option 2: run entire test suite